 The best soy milk maker for large families or people who drink and bake with milk alternatives a lot, this pick can make a half-gallon of soy or nut milk at a time.
-The heated functions include dry beans or nuts, wet beans or nuts, porridge, rice or soy milk, corn juice, and pureed soups.
+The heated functions include dry beans or nuts, wet beans or nuts, porridge, rice soy milk, corn juice, and pureed soups.
 It also has a function for making juice without heat for people on a raw food diet.

 This model does not have an internal strainer.
 Instead, you'll pour the final milk through a flat removable strainer that fits into the included pitcher.
 The Presto Pure Soy Milk Maker does, however, include a measuring cup, pitcher, filter scrubbing pad, and a cleaning brush.
 It has a dual-layer stainless steel body for easy cleaning inside and out, and reviewers note that this machine makes milk faster than some other popular models.